What’s Your Story?

 The short story:

 Kit Ballenger, JD/MLIS, is a Washington, D.C. area youth services librarian and literary consultant with Help Your Shelf.
 She nurtures literacy-rich environments that sustain joy and build lifelong readers.
-Kit’s KidLit projects include work for nonprofits, like Pride and Less Prejudice and National PTA; cultural institutions, including The Met; and educational entertainment, such as the award-winning podcast Wow in the World.
+She recently curated a children’s library for The Metropolitan Museum of Art’s new 81st St. Studio, and clients include National PTA, First Book, and the podcast Wow in the World.
 She appears regularly on satellite radio as the Kids Place Live librarian in residence.
 You can find her book reviews at Shelf Awareness, in Booklist, and on Instagram @KitonLit.

 The whole story: